TeamIngrid/ProjectMem/docs/guides/overview.md

 These actions with specific conditions apply during certain periods, allowing you to schedule seasonal tasks that need to be done only within those time frames.
 For example:

-`Antiparasitic medication every 3 months between March and November`
+`Antiparasitic medication every 3 months between mar and nov`

 ![](../../assets/images/guides/overview/antiparasitic_medication_every_3_months_between_mar_and_nov.png)